-Major (Core and Lists A and B) 13-14 Additional LACCD GE Plan Requirements 12-13
+Major (Core and Lists A and B) 19-20

+Additional LACCD GE Plan Requirements 12-13

+(Not including 7.0 devide accordable major units Chudents mishing to

 (Not including 7-8 double-countable major units.
 Students wishing to transfer are advised to use either the CSU GE or IGETC plan instead.)